 3 Things You’ll Love About Visiting the Great Smoky Mountains National Park in Winter

-The amount of solitude that can be found in the Smokies during the winter cannot denied.
-Trails that were crowded just a couple months earlier only see a few hikers that pass through and there’s a good chance that you’ll drive the entire stretch of Little River Road in the early morning hours and only pass a couple of vehicles.
+The amount of solitude that can be found in the Smokies during the winter cannot be denied.
+Trails that were crowded just a couple months earlier only see a few hikers that pass through, and there’s a good chance that you’ll drive the entire stretch of Little River Road in the early morning hours and only pass a couple of vehicles.
 Seasonal roads like the Roaring Fork Motor Trail and Clingmans Dome Road are closed to vehicles but are open to foot traffic, allowing guests to take a walk along the once busy route.
 Even destinations like Laurel Falls become a little quieter and have plenty of parking.
 You won’t find yourself waiting in a long line at the Sugarlands Visitors Center or even at the many restaurants in downtown Gatlinburg when you surface from the park for lunch or dinner after a hike.
 During winter, the crowd fades but the beauty in the park remains.
-If you’re looking to connect with nature and enjoy the features of the park without the hustle and bustle then a winter trip to the Smokies is perfect for you!
+If you’re looking to connect with nature and enjoy the features of the park without the hustle and bustle, then a winter trip to the Smokies is perfect for you!

-Gems of the Park
+3. Gems of the Park

-Exploring the Smoky Mountains during the winter is also perfect for finding many of the park’s priceless gems that lie tucked away underneath the vegetation during the warmer months.
-Spotting places like The Troll Bridge of Elkmont, the 100 year old Cadillac in Tremont or the Voorheis springhouse in Roaring Fork are much easier to see when the days of winter reveal them.
+Exploring the Great Smoky Mountains National Park during the winter is also perfect for finding many of the park’s priceless gems that lie tucked away underneath the vegetation during the warmer months.
+Spotting places like The Troll Bridge of Elkmont, the 100 year old Cadillac in Tremont, or the Voorheis springhouse in Roaring Fork are much easier to see when the days of winter reveal them.
 Even as you drive along the road or hike up a trail, you’ll see remnants of old homesteads or traces of the days when the Little River Railroad Company logged among the hills.
 If you’re in the park this winter, take time to explore the quiet walkways and see if you can spot stonewalls and other gems that are visible during the colder months of the year.
 So if you’re heading into the Smokies this winter then bundle up and start exploring!